 Keep your water heater at 120 – 130 degrees Fahrenheit.

 Use new and improved light bulbs.

-Compact florescent light bulbs use a fraction of electricity and can lower your electric bill.
+Compact fluorescent light bulbs use a fraction of the electricity and can lower your electric bill.
 They can last up to 15 – 20 times longer than a traditional light bulb.

-Microwave uses two-third less energy than a range.
+A microwave uses two-thirds less energy than a range.
 Microwave energy saver.

-Turn off all lights and electronic when not in use.Televisions, VCRs, radios, cable boxes, and video games use energy when they are off.
+Turn off all lights and electronics when not in use.Televisions, VCRs, radios, cable boxes, and video games use energy when they are off.

 Change furnace and A/C filter regularly.
-Dirty filter make unit work harder using more energy.
+The dirty filter makes unit work harder using more energy.

 An alternative is to use a power strip.
 Plug them into a power strip and then turn-off the whole strip.

 Homes converted to solar and/or wind power reduce utility bills and reduces global warming.
 Westside Homes Conservation Tips.

 Insulated home keeps home warmer in winter.
 Keeps the heat out during the summer.